kpamapk/StatisticalSocionics/src/content/dichotomies/questim-declatim.md

 ---
-title: "Aristocratic / Democratic"
+title: "Questim vs Declatim"
-code: "aristocratic-democratic"
+code: "questim-declatim"
-description: "..."
+description: "Question-based vs statement-based communication"
 ---

-This page explains the **Aristocratic / Democratic** dichotomy in Socionics.

-You can edit and expand this content with detailed descriptions, examples, or diagrams.
+This is a placeholder page for **Questim vs Declatim**.